-Research in Social & Economic Concerns is at the heart of the Societal Challenge “Europe in a changing world: Culture, identity and social change”.
-There are a wide variety of topics aiming to create inclusive, innovative and reflective societies.
+Research in Social & Economic Concerns is at the heart of the Societal Challenge “Europe in a changing world: Inclusive, innovative and reflective societies”.

 The holistic approach of Horizon 2020 aims to produce results that include as many different perspectives as possible.
 Researchers and stakeholders from the SSH domain are therefore also encouraged to add their point of view to projects answering to calls for proposals of any scientific domain.

 In practice, this means that topics with relevance for SSH researchers are embedded in every part of Horizon 2020.
 The European Commission has "flagged" those topics in Horizon 2020 calls that require the inclusion of SSH research.
 The network Net4Society regularly updates a list with these flagged topics:

 Facilitating cooperation activities in research and innovation is the key to bridging the gap between research and the market.
 Partners for various types of cooperation are available in the Enterprise Europe Network (EEN) database.
 Below are a selection of partnering profiles related to this thematic.
 Further cooperation opportunities are published on the EEN Marketplace.

 Cooperation possibilities with regard to non-technological innovation (e.g., social innovation) can be found above under “Research & Development for Societal Challenges”.